super-vip/Static-Binaries/tailscale/README.md

     	path to config file, or 'vm:user-data' to use the VM's user-data (EC2) -debug string
-    	listen address ([ip]:port) of optional debug server -no-logs-no-support
+    	listen address ([ip]:port) of optional debug server -encrypt-state
+    	encrypt the state file on disk; uses TPM on Linux and Windows, on all other platforms this flag is not supported -no-logs-no-support
     	disable log uploads; this also disables any technical support -outbound-http-proxy-listen string